 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 My little community has a lovely pond in the middle of the complex.
 We have gold fish, three little "waterfalls" and this unique bush.
-It has green, yellow, and green and yellow leaves.
-It's very peaceful to sit and just listen.

 This is a page about growing a burning bush.
 Easy to grow and prized for its fall foliage, the burning bush makes a nice addition to your garden.